VITAMIN A AND BETA-CAROTENE – WHAT WE HAVE DISCOVERED:

-Allow me to provide some background information on vitamin A. Vitamin A is obtained by our bodies either in the form of vitamin A or as a provitamin A such as beta carotene or similar molecules.
+Vitamin A is obtained by our bodies either in the form of vitamin A or as a provitamin A such as beta carotene or similar molecules.
 The ingestion of excessive amounts of vitamin A can be toxic.
-The Dietary Supplement Fact Sheet provided by the National Institutes of Health (http://dietary-supplements.info.nih.gov/factsheets/vitamina.asp) presented below provides guidance on the Upper Intake Limits for vitamin A, depending on the age of the individual.
-According to this information, a child that is between 9 and 13 years of age can take 5610 units of vitamin A. An individual between the ages of 14 and 18 can take 9,240 units of vitamin A. How much should you give your child?
-Clearly age is not necessarily a good measure when it come to FD children as they tend to be smaller that unaffected children.
-As a guide to how much vitamin A to give your child, I would suggest that a 19 year old healthy female may weigh 100 pounds and her upper limit would be 10,000 units.
-It would therefore seem reasonable to extrapolate that a 50 pound FD child could receive 5000 units of vitamin A each day.
+The Dietary Supplement Fact Sheet provided by the National Institutes of Health presented below provides guidance on the Upper Intake Limits for vitamin A, depending on the age of the individual.
+According to this information, a child that is between 9 and 13 years of age can take 5610 IU (1,700 mcg) of vitamin A. An individual between the ages of 14 and 18 can take 9,240 IU (2,800 mcg) of vitamin A. How much should you give your child?
+Clearly age is not necessarily a good measure when it comes to FD children as they tend to be smaller than unaffected children.
+As a guide to how much vitamin A to give your child, we suggest that a 19 year old healthy female may weigh 100 pounds and her upper limit would be 10,000 IU (3,000 mcg).
+It would therefore seem reasonable to extrapolate that a 50 pound FD child could receive 5000 IU (1,500 mcg) of vitamin A each day.
 Further extrapolations should be easy for each of you to perform according to the weight of your child.
 It is important to keep in mind that if your child is receiving vitamin A from another supplement or from a formula, the total amount of vitamin A that you can give him/her should not exceed the upper limit.
 When calculating how much vitamin A to give your child, please consult your physician.

-Contrary to the impact of the ingestion of vitamin A, the ingestion of large amounts of beta-carotene are not toxic, as the body will only use the beta-carotene if the body is not being provided with a sufficient amount of vitamin A. What this means is that there is more leeway when ingesting the beta-carotene.
+Contrary to the impact of the ingestion of vitamin A, the ingestion of large amounts of beta-carotene is not toxic, as the body will only use the beta-carotene if the body is not being provided with a sufficient amount of vitamin A. What this means is that there is more leeway when ingesting the beta-carotene.
 For our studies, Sylvia and I have been ingesting either one “Dry A” capsule or one beta carotene pill.
 In us, a clear effect of these treatments was apparent when we ingested either the “Dry A” capsule that contains 5000 IU of vitamin A (in the form of retinyl acetate) and 5000 IU of beta-carotene, or the tablet (Dry Beta-Carotene) that contains 10,000 IU of the beta-carotene.
-What we suggest is that you consult with your child’s physician regarding this matter and that you arrive at a dose that is deemed appropriate for your child.
 What you should keep in mind is that the beta carotene is considered non-toxic and, as such, a higher dose of this provitamin A is not believed to have any negative effects.
 To provide a perspective, LifeExtension produces a product that is 65,000 IU per dose.
-I should mention that the ongoing ingestion of an excessive amount of beta-carotene can cause the skin to turn somewhat orange in color.
+It should be noted that the ongoing ingestion of an excessive amount of beta-carotene can cause the skin to turn somewhat orange in color.
 This color change disappears when the supplementation is stopped.